Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Spectra of particles and total density

+which allows one to obtain $\eta_{\text{rh}}$ as function of the reheating temperature.
+This sets an upper limit on the reheating temperature, since $\bar{\eta} < \eta_{\text{rh}}$ for $T_{\text{rh}} \lesssim 10^{13} \, \text{GeV}$.
+Let us remark that for the region of parameter space considered, the comoving energy density of the spectator field, namely $mn(m, \xi)$, is many orders of magnitude lower than that of the inflaton, and therefore neglecting backreaction is a well justified assumption.

-where $T_{\text{today}}$ and $T_{\text{rh}}$ are the radiation temperature today and at the end of reheating, respectively, and $g^{\text{today}}_{*S}$ and $g^{\text{rh}}_{*S}$ are the corresponding relativistic degrees of freedom.
-This is represented in figure \ref{fig:Abundance} for two different reheating temperatures, together with the observed abundance given by the dashed line.
-We observe that the proposed mechanism can explain observations if the dark matter candidate is light enough ($m \lesssim 10^8 \, \text{GeV}$), independently of the value of the coupling $\xi$ for the range that we considered.
+The abundance is represented in figure \ref{fig:Abundance} for different reheating temperatures, together with the observed dark matter abundance, given by the dashed line.
+We observe that the proposed mechanism can explain observations if the dark matter candidate is light enough ($m \leq 10^8 \, \text{GeV}$ for $T_{\text{rh}}=10^{13}\, \text{GeV}$), independently of the value of the coupling $\xi$ for the range that we considered.
 In addition, heavier particles can also reach the observed dark matter abundance since their production is strongly suppressed above the inflaton mass.